mcywong/mcywong.github.io/aboutme.md

 - Embedded systems with sensors like robots
 - Tools to use in my games
 - Fun VR and AR applications

+I currently live in the Vancouver area in BC, Canada
+I recently graduated from the University of Waterloo with a Bachelors of Mechatronics Engineering